 Many who participated in the in person and online events are very interested in staying engaged in the process and appreciated being connected to other community members who feel strongly about the issue.

 Through these forums, Vermonters also engaged in formulating the actions for inclusion in the Climate Action Plan, helping the Council consider how we will advance climate action in Vermont.
-The discussions focused on priorities, barriers and what was missing and are included in the full public engagement findings included in the appendices (INSERT).
+The discussions focused on priorities, barriers and what was missing and are included in the full public engagement findings included in the appendices.
 These considerations were used to further prioritize the suite of recommendations put forward.

 We would be remised if we did not mention that public engagement was challenged due to both the timeline and the ongoing pandemic.
 The first of these gaps is the nature of the accelerated timeline for the release of the initial Climate Action Plan.
 The velocity of the process influenced the participation level of groups that are likely to be more highly impacted by climate change including low-income communities, BIPOC communities and disability advocacy groups in particular.
 The public engagement plan outlined additional opportunities for broader partner outreach and support that were not fully realized during this phase due to the lack of time to build trust and respectfully coordinate with multiple partners.